 If you’ve got a question about Iceland or anything Iceland-related, we’ll do our best to answer it here.
 Submit your questions using the button to the right.
 Please include your name and the city/country you're from.

-A: Hi Susan,
+A: Hi Lillian,

 Unfortunately, Statistics Iceland has not released statistics on homelessness across Iceland since 2011, when they conducted a census which found there were 761 homeless inhabitants of the country.
 Of that group, 111 were “primary homeless,” meaning living on the street or in similar conditions, while 650 were “secondary homeless,” or moving between temporary shelters such as friends’ homes, emergency accommodation, and hostels.
 The majority of homeless people were male and were located in the Reykjavík capital region.